The Ultimate Guide to Concert T-Shirt Quilts: Preserving Your Music History in 2026

 Why are some t-shirt quilts so much cheaper than others?

 The price difference usually indicates a "blanket" construction rather than a "quilt" construction.
 Lower-cost services often skip essential steps like iron-on interfacing or internal batting, resulting in a flimsy product that stretches over time.
 Premium providers use specialized machinery and high-quality fabrics to ensure the piece survives decades of washing without "pilling", losing its shape or vibrancy.
+Also see Why are Custom Quilts so Expensive

 Is a t-shirt quilt worth the cost compared to a blanket?